Introduction to Python

 15

-To be able to use the flow control tools it is necessary to add the statement, colon :
+To be able to use the flow control tools, it is necessary to add a colon :

-and in a new line write the code with indentation
+and on a new line write the code with indentation.

-Unlike other languages, Python requires indentation (adding whitespace) to define the code inside a flow control tool.
+Unlike other languages, Python requires indentation (white space at the beginning of a line) to define the code inside a control structure.

 if len('MaximoFN') == 8:print('MaximoFN tiene 8 caracteres')